PopovEvgeniy/sffdecompiler/readme.txt

 Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
 I provide only two things: compiled binary file for Windows and makefile for Linux.

-Installation and uninstallation under Linux
+Install and uninstall under Linux

 Follow this steps:

 1.Extract content of source code archive.
 2.Open terminal and go to source code directory.
 3.
-Run for installation: make install
+Run for install: make install
-Run for uninstallation: make uninstall
+Run for uninstall: make uninstall

 Contact